spruceid/rebase/rust/rebase/examples/README.md

 ## Introduction

 Rebase is a library for dealing with [Verifiable Credentials](), which are cryptographically verifiable.
-Most crpytographic keys in use are tied to currencies, so mocking them for the purposes of cli examples can be tricky.
-For this reason, we're going to stick to ed25519 keys and signing for example purposes.
-This is still a useful endevour because such keys can be used in "witness" services, a key piece of Rebase architecture.
+Many crpytographic keys in commonx use are tied to currencies, so mocking them for the purposes of examples can be tricky.
+For this reason, we're going to stick to ed25519 keys.
+This is still a useful endevour because such keys are used in "witness" services, a key piece of Rebase architecture.

 Once the WASM portions of the library are complete, look forward to more robust, easier to try examples involving crypto wallets!